slep2-0/MyOS/README.md

 **SUPPORTED FEATURES:**

+`Bugcheck - Half Bugcheck support, doesn't write to disk a minidump like windows, but does show a bugcheck screen, and halts the system`

 `Paging - Virtual Memory Paging with a basic page fault ISR handler - doesn't BSOD yet, workin on it, :)`

 `Interrupts -- basic keyboard interrupt to write to screen, as well as a basic interrupt timer.`